Pac-Man (Atari 2600 video game): Critical response

+gave it an overall B− rating, with a C rating for graphics.
+The New York Times wrote in October that "though word-of-mouth on the game has not been considered great, the cartridge is still selling" because of Pac-Man's fame.

-In 1983, Creative Computing Video & Arcade Games reviewer Danny Goodman commented that the game fails as a replica of its arcade form: "Atari stated clearly in its description of the cartridge that Atari's Pac-Man 'differs slightly from the original'.
+In 1983, Creative Computing Video & Arcade Games reviewer Danny Goodman said that the game fails as a replica of its arcade form: "Atari stated clearly in its description of the cartridge that Atari's Pac-Man 'differs slightly from the original'.
 That, perhaps, was an understatement."
-Conversely, he stated that such criticism was unfair because the hardware could not properly emulate the arcade game.
+Conversely, he stated that such criticism was unfair because the hardware of the Atari 2600 could not properly emulate the arcade game.
 Goodman further said that the port is a challenging maze game in its own right, and it would have been a success if fans had not expected to play a game closer to the original.
-That year Phil Wiswell of Video Games criticized the game's poor graphics, mockingly referring to it as "Flickerman", while Softline questioned why Atari opposed Pac-Man clones when the 2600 version was less like the original "than any of the pack of imitators".
+Phil Wiswell of Video Games criticized the game's poor graphics, mockingly referring to it as "Flickerman", while Softline questioned why Atari opposed Pac-Man clones when the 2600 version was less like the original "than any of the pack of imitators".

 The game has remained poorly rated.
 Computer and Video Games magazine rated the game 57% in 1989.
 Next Generation magazine editors in 1998 called it the "worst coin-op conversion of all time", and attributed the mass dissatisfaction to its poor quality.
-In 2006, IGN's Craig Harris echoed similar statements and listed it as the worst arcade conversion, citing poor audio-visuals that did not resemble the original.
+In 2006, IGN's Craig Harris echoed similar statements and listed it as the worst arcade conversion, citing poor audio and visuals that did not resemble the original.
 Another IGN editor, Levi Buchanan, described it as a "disastrous port", citing the color scheme and flickering ghosts.
 Skyler Miller of AllGame said that although the game was only a passing resemblance to the original, it was charming despite its many differences and faults.

 Frye did not express regret over his part in Pac-Man's port and felt he made the best decisions he could at the time.
 However, Frye stated that he would have done things differently with a larger capacity ROM.
-Video game industry researchers Nick Montfort and Ian Bogost attribute the poor reception to the technical differences between the 1977 Atari 2600 console and the 1980 arcade hardware used in Pac-Man cabinets.
+Video game industry researchers Nick Montfort and Ian Bogost attribute the poor reception to the technical differences between the Atari 2600 console and the arcade hardware used in Pac-Man cabinets.
 They further stated that the conversion is a lesson in maintaining the social and cultural context of the original source.
 Montfort and Bogost commented that players were disappointed with the flickering visual effect, which made the ghosts difficult to track and tired the players' eyes.
 The two further said that the effect diminishes the ghosts' personalities present in the arcade version.
 Chris Kohler of Wired commented that the game was poorly received upon its release and in contemporary times because of the poor quality.
 However, he further described the game as an impressive technical achievement given its console's limitations.